- Health & Wellness

 Monitoring Skin Temperature with WHOOP 4.0

 WHOOP 4.0 includes a skin temperature sensor that allows you to track your daily skin temperature in the new Health Monitor feature.
 WHOOP uses data from your previous 90 nights to personalize a baseline for your skin temperature.
-You can use the data in conjunction with the updated Sleep Coach to experiment with factors while you sleep to see if those changes help you sleep comfortably.
+You can use the data in conjunction with the updated Sleep Planner to experiment with factors while you sleep to see if those changes help you sleep comfortably.
 For example, if your skin temperature registers as high even on cold nights, you might consider taking off a blanket or turning on a fan.
 The Health Monitor lets you view all of your personal metrics in a single location, including skin temperature, live heart rate, HRV, resting heart rate, pulse oximetry and respiratory rate.

 THE WHOOP 4.0 HEALTH MONITOR LETS YOU VIEW YOUR SKIN TEMPERATURE AND OTHER PHYSIOLOGICAL METRICS IN ONE PLACE.